 The tingling tang of sherbet

 At the heart of an Orange Julius is the counter-intuitive blending of orange juice and milk.
-But in fact, there are historical examples of drinks made with acidic wine, ale or beer and milk, drinks which eventually became the basis of our set syllabub and posset puddings.
+But in fact, there are historical examples of drinks made with acidic wine, ale or beer and mixed with milk, drinks which eventually became the basis of our set syllabub and posset puddings.
 Orange juice, milk and cream are the main ingredients in an orange ‘cream’ sherbet in my Fannie Farmer cookbook (probably the same recipe as the orange sherbet ice cream in a tube mentioned above).
 The recipe is a corruption of a normal fruit sherbet, which is called a sorbet in the UK.
 The appealing clash between all fruits and cream is essentially a mild reaction between an acid and a base.
 With an Orange Julius, the orange juice is full of citric acid, and the milk is a base.
-The milk neutralises the acid and the two together create a pleasing tang, the same tingling tang at play with sherbet.
-It’s what causes the fizz on the tongue when eating a dip-dab, the sherbet contains a mix of acid and alkali powders, the reaction occurs when the powder hits the saliva.
+The milk neutralises the acid and the two together create a pleasing tang, the same tingling tang you get when eating sherbet powder – the sherbet contains a mix of acid and alkali powders, the reaction occurs when the powder hits a moist tongue.
 Historically this powder was also mixed in water to make a flavoured fizzy drink.

 Clearly mixing milk and orange together create a sherbet-like taste, but I am going to do my own ‘flavour enhancing’ and put actual sherbet in my Orange Julius.